-COVID-19 has created significant challenges with regards to how to effectively keep businesses functioning with many employees being required to work from home to avoid possible infection.
+COVID-19 has created significant challenges with regard to how to effectively keep businesses functioning with many employees being required to work from home to avoid possible infection.

-Pre pandemic it was thought that the centralised office was critical to productivity, culture and collaboration.
-The fact that in the corporate world these issues have not been negatively impacted is largely due to modern technology which has allowed for face to face meetings and collaborment will evolve.
+Pre pandemic it was thought that the centralised office was critical to productivity, culture, and collaboration.
+The fact that in the corporate world these issues have not been negatively impacted is largely due to modern technology which has allowed for face-to-face meetings and collaboration will evolve.
 This will be a result of some employees who will prefer the office environment and some who prefer working from home.

 No doubt city landlords will also face a significant amount of renegotiation with their tenants and possible reduction in the office space required.
 We have started to see some evidence of this as noted above and also with Global Law Firm Ashurst CEO, Paul Jenkins expecting some 85% of his staff to be working from home.
 We suspect that this is just the tip of the iceberg.

 In the event, there is no doubt that ultimately COVID-19 will see seismic shifts in how we work and interact with our colleagues and clients.